rohrerj/scion/doc/dev/design/FABRID.rst

 This allows for a smooth migration, during wich an AS can test-wise update some border routers and verify that everything works as intended.
 However, allowing for incremental deployment can lead to the situation in which an endhost may not have any forwarding path available for which every on-path AS supports FABRID.
 In such a situation, the endhost's traffic is still forwarded along that inter-domain path, but FABRID's intra-domain forwarding guarantees only apply to the FABRID-enabled ASes.

-Since each AS can create their own local policies, endhosts need a mechanism to discover them.
-In our design, endhosts retrieve them from their local AS, and the local AS retrieves them from the remote AS, similar to how SCION path retrieval is implemented.
-Those policies are only fetched on demand by the local control service and will be cached until they expire.
-This on-demand policy retrieval improves the scalability of the control service compared to simply fetching all the policies from all ASes in the internet.

 The design document specifies: